skehokin/swiss-tournament/vagrant/tournament/README.md

 Initialise vagrant by typing `vagrant up`.
 This starts up vagrant, but the first time it is run in a particular directory, it will also create the virtual machine.
 A file is included so that vagrant is configured properly.

 #### Step 5:
 After the extended process of downloading an entire Linux operating system, if you are using Windows you will need to change to using a Linux Bash shell rather than the inbuilt Command Prompt.
 Happily you already have one installed in the guise of Git Bash.
-Open your Bash shell, navigate again into the cloned repository (again using `cd <your/entire/file/pathway/vagrant>`>), and enter into the virtual machine via `vagrant ssh`.
+Open your Bash shell, navigate again into the cloned repository (again using `cd <your/entire/file/pathway/vagrant>`), and enter into the virtual machine via `vagrant ssh`.

 #### Step 6:
 Ensure that you are in `/vagrant/tournament`, and start PostgreSQL by typing `psql`

 #### Step 7:
-Make a new database called tournament (not anything else, or the functions written here will not work) by typing `CREATE DATABASE tournament;`, then enter into it by typing `\c tournament`
+Make a new database called tournament (not anything else, or the functions written here will not work) by typing `CREATE DATABASE tournament;`, then enter into it by typing `\c tournament`.

 #### Step 8:
-import tournament.sql via `\i tournament.sql` this will set up your database tables and views so they can be used by the given functions.
+import tournament.sql via `\i tournament.sql`.
+This will set up your database tables and views so they can be used by the given functions.

 ### Using the functions to run a Swiss Tournament:

 All functions are contained within the tournament.py file.
 Recommended use is through importing that file into a Python 2.7 document, either via `from tournament import *`, or simply `import tournament` if you wish to preserve similar names for future use within your program.

-For the initial tournament, it won't be necessary to run deleteMatches() or deletePlayers() but because the database is set up to do only one tournament at a time, you'll want to run them as the first step for any subsequent tournament.
+For the initial tournament, it won't be necessary to run `deleteMatches()` or `deletePlayers()` but because the database is set up to manage only one tournament at a time, you'll need to run them as the first step for any subsequent tournament.

 Next step will be entering each of the contestants into the database.
-To do so, simply run `registerPlayer("Full Name")` for each player.
+To do so, simply run `registerPlayer('Full Name')` for each player.
 This database only supports an even number of players, so ensure that this is the case before continuing.

 Once all players have been entered, running `swissPairings()` for the first time will give you your sets of pairings for the initial round.

-Each game can be entered into the database by running reportMatch(winner_ID, loser_ID).
+The result of each game can be entered into the database by running reportMatch(winner_ID, loser_ID).
 Your original `swissPairings()` result contains the IDs, or you can also obtain each player ID from the database by typing into psql:

 ```SELECT id FROM players WHERE name='player's name';```